Skip to main content

 • Production requires server TLS cert/key.

-• Minimum TLS version is controlled by CORDUM_TLS_MIN_VERSION (defaults to TLS 1.3 in production, TLS 1.2 otherwise).
+• Minimum TLS version controlled by CORDUM_TLS_MIN_VERSION (defaults to TLS 1.3 in production, TLS 1.2 otherwise).

 • SAFETY_KERNEL_TLS_CA